A7medd3lii/Git-GitHub/README.md

 git remote -v
 ```

-## publish your local commits to remote repo
+## Publish your local commits to remote repo
 you can publish more than commit
 ```bash
 git push Remote_Repo_Name Branch_Name
 ```

-## get changes from remote repo
+## Get changes from remote repo
 featch changes from remot repo and merge changes with local repo
 ```bash
 git pull origin